phber/phber.github.io/_projects/minor-arpeggio.md

 For string players, this means that you are able to play a perfect (justly intonated) minor arpeggio by moving your hand position in equal distances without changing the distance between your fingers.
 This becomes especially useful for double bassists since they often have to perform shifts with a constant hand frame.

-{% include figure.html center=true width="60%" path="assets/img/arpeggiosecret.jpg" class="img-fluid rounded z-depth-1" %}
+{% include figure.html center=true width="60%" path="assets/img/arpeggiosecret.jpg" class="img-fluid rounded z-depth-1" zoomable=true%}
  <div class="caption">
 The minor arpeggio unfolding by equal distances on a violin.
 </div>